dantegates/dantegates.github.io/_posts/2020-01-02-deep-learning-for-time-series.md

 ---

 [Recurrent Neural Networks](https://en.wikipedia.org/wiki/Recurrent_neural_network) (RNNs), a deep learning architecture designed to operate on sequences of data, seem like a natural fit for modeling time series.
-Most of the literature, however, has focussed on applying RNNs strictly within the realm of natural language proccessing (NLP).
+Most of the literature, however, has focused on applying RNNs strictly within the realm of natural language processing (NLP).
 In this post we'll dive into [a model that introduces a framework that bridges this gap](https://arxiv.org/abs/1704.04110).

 # Overview